 Now, what can be done to prevent (or reverse) scapular dyskinesis?
 Try these two exercises to help improve your posture, and increase the mobility of your shoulder blade.

 Standing a foot away from the wall, place your hands evenly below your shoulder.
 Take a step forward, leading with your trunk drive your arms up the wall (your whole body should be moving, not just your arms.)Try one to two sets of ten repititions.

 Lying on your side with the top knee resting at hip height on the table.
 Place your hand along the back of your neck and rotate backwards to open up your chest and rotate the upper part of your back.
 Complete ten repititions, to both sides.

 Remember, the shoulder is complex joint, with multiple moving parts.
 Making sure all the parts are moving together is likely the key to returning to pain free mobility.
-If you are interested in learning more about exercising with shoulder pain, join us for our 2017 wellness series event!
-You can sign up for this free educational seminar here.

 1. Kibler, Ben W., and John McMullen.
 “Scapular dyskinesis and its relation to shoulder pain.”
 Journal of the American Academy of Orthopaedic Surgeons11.2 (2003): 142-151.

 2. McClure, Philip W., et al. “Direct 3-dimensional measurement of scapular kinematics during dynamic movements in vivo.”
 Journal of Shoulder and Elbow Surgery 10.3 (2001): 269-277.